Usage βΊ Pre and Post Loader ScriptsΒΆ

 /usr/local/include/csf/post.d/ -

-- Stores bash scripts that run after CSF applies its default iptables rules.
+- Your custom bash scripts will run after CSF applies any default iptables rules.

 - Scripts placed here run automatically every time CSF starts or restarts.